Jeffrey Epstein Reportedly Ordered Books On Sex Slavery From Amazon In 2005

 The books that Epstein reportedly ordered were a how-to on acquiring and keeping sex slaves, and instructions on how to be a “slave owner.”

-Amazon logs digital records of every customers’ order history, but Epstein’s receipt was fished out of his trash by the Palm Beach Police.
+Amazon logs digital records of every customer’s order history, but Epstein’s receipt was fished out of his trash by the Palm Beach Police.

 According to The Inquisitr, Epstein was found dead on Saturday morning in his prison cell as a result of suicide by hanging at Manhattan’s Metropolitan Correctional Center.
-In addition to details about Epstein’s choice of reading material, the names of several prominent people, including two presidents, a member of the royal family, a senator and a former cabinet member were also mentioned in this recent filing.
+In addition to details about Epstein’s choice of reading material, the names of several prominent people, including two presidents, a member of the royal family, a senator, and a former cabinet member were also mentioned in this recent filing.

 If you or someone you know is in crisis, please call the National Suicide Prevention Lifeline at 1-800-273-TALK (8255) or contact the Crisis Text Line by texting TALK to 741741.
 For readers outside the U.S., visit Suicide.org or Befrienders Worldwide for international resources you can use to find help.